rxseven/docker-playground/README.md

     └── onigiri-webapp.herokuapp.com.key
 ```

-An SSL certificate is a digital certificate that authenticates the identity of your app.
+An **SSL certificate** is a digital certificate that authenticates the identity of your app.
 Once that certificate is installed on your web server, your app has established a secure session with the web server via an HTTPS connections.

-In later steps, we will add and configure a domain name in Hosts file,`/etc/hosts` and use HTTPS with the self-signed certificate above to allow the browser to connect to the app securely.
+In later steps, we will add and configure a domain name in the local [Hosts file](https://en.wikipedia.org/wiki/Hosts_(file)) and use HTTPS with the self-signed certificate above to allow the browser to connect to the app securely.

 > For development and testing purposes, you can create and sign a certificate yourself with open source tool like [OpenSSL](https://www.openssl.org). **Self-signed certificates** are free and easy to create, but cannot be used for front-end decryption on public sites.